 - a) Investment Committee decides specific mandate placement. - b) Investment staff identifies candidate managers through databases and other sources, develops appropriate filters such as product type, risk-adjusted performance comparisons, and assets under management to narrow list, and present Request for Proposal (RFP) list to Investment Committee for approval.
 Once the Investment Committee has approved the RFP list of candidates, additions to the list may be considered by the CIO and Chairman on a case by case basis. - c) Investment staff analyzes proposals, ranks candidates through additional filters approved by the Investment Committee such as quantitative measures, investment philosophy, manager strengths and weaknesses, firm fundamentals, and fees and transaction expenses and presents analysis with a recommendation to Investment Committee. - d) Investment Committee selects presentation finalists. - e) Upon completion of presentations, Investment Committee selects on-site visitation candidates.
-All Investment Committee members are strongly encouraged to participate in the on-site visits. - f) Upon completion of on-site visits, Investment Committee selects final manager for asset placement.
+All Investment Committee members are strongly encouraged to participate in the on-site visits. - f) Upon completion of on-site visits, Investment Committee selects final manager for asset placement subject to conclusion of any further appropriate negotiations of contractual terms.

-2) Private Market Investments
+2) Private Market and Alternative Investments

-- a) Investment staff reviews proposals and determines appropriateness according to the Fund's investment strategy, philosophy, asset allocation ranges, and capital availability. - b) Investment staff conducts due diligence on the investment opportunity. - c) A presentation of the proposed investment is given by the candidate, if requested by the Investment Committee or investment staff. - d) The Investment Committee decides whether to approve the proposed investment along with commitment level.
+- a) Investment staff reviews proposals and determines appropriateness according to the Fund's investment strategy, philosophy, asset allocation ranges, and capital availability. - b) Investment staff conducts due diligence on the investment opportunity. - c) A presentation of the proposed investment is given by the candidate, if requested by the Investment Committee or investment staff. - d) The Investment Committee decides whether to approve the proposed investment along with funding/commitment level subject to conclusion of any further appropriate negotiations of contractual terms.